Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__09_04.mp3"></audio>

-A | What are you doing?
+A:  What are you doing?
-B | I’m making dinner.
+B:  I’m making dinner.
-A | Are the children doing their homework?
+A:  Are the children doing their homework?
-B | No, they aren’t.
+B:  No, they aren’t.
 They’re watching TV.
-A | What’s your mother doing?
+A:  What’s your mother doing?
-B | She’s helping me.
+B:  She’s helping me.